atomist/sdm/README.md

 2018-06-06T11:23:58.080Z [m:85087] [info ] addGitHooks: Adding git post-commit script to project at /Users/rodjohnson/temp/local-sdm/x/y
 ```

->Running `slalom add-git-hooks` is only necessary for pre-existing cloned directories and directories that are cloned using `git` rather than the local SDM.
+> Running `slalom add-git-hooks` is only necessary for pre-existing cloned directories and directories that are cloned using `git` rather than the local SDM.

+### Adding to your SDM
+The `configure` function in the root of the `src` directory configures your SDM.
+Add listeners, editors, generators and other commands here.
+The present implementation shows some basic functionality.

+> The API is identical to the API of a cloud-connected Atomist SDM.

 ## Adding projects
 Further projects can be added in two ways: